-Get ready to celebrate Apprenticeship Week 2021 #NAW2021!
-National Apprenticeship Week 2021 will take place from 8th to 14th February 2021.
-The annual week-long celebration of apprenticeships will shine a light on the amazing work being done by employers and apprentices across the country.
-The week will also recognise how employers of all sizes have stepped up to the challenge during this unprecedented time.
+Apprenticeship Week 2021 is an annual week-long celebration of apprenticeships and is designed to shine a light on the amazing work being done by employers and apprentices across the country.
+The week also recognises how employers of all sizes have stepped up to the challenge during this unprecedented time.

 Build the Future

 “Build the Future” is the theme for #NAW2021.
 The aim is to encourage everyone to consider how apprenticeships help individuals to build the skills and knowledge required for a rewarding career.